MicrosoftDocs/dataexplorer-docs/data-explorer/generate-lightingest-command.md

 LightIngest can be particularly useful to load historical data from an existing storage system to Azure Data Explorer.
 While you can build your own command using the list of [Command-line arguments](lightingest.md#command-line-arguments), this article shows you how to auto-generate this command through an ingestion wizard.
 In addition to creating the command, you can use this process to create a new table, and create schema mapping.
 This tool infers schema mapping from your data set.

 This article shows you how to create a new table, create schema mapping, and generate a LightIngest command for one-time ingestion using the LightIngest tool.

+>[!NOTE]
+> This process must be performed in the ingestion wizard, and is not available in the new **Get data** experience.

 ## Prerequisites